Sylvester the Cat: Personality and catchphrases

 In the television series Tiny Toon Adventures, Sylvester appeared as the mentor of Furrball.
 He also starred in The Sylvester & Tweety Mysteries.
 In the series, he plays the narrator at the beginning of episodes.

 Filmography

 The character debuted in Friz Freleng's Life With Feathers (1945).
-Freleng's 1947 cartoon Tweetie Pie was the first pairing of Tweety with Sylvester, and the Bob Clampett-directed Kitty Kornered (1946) was Sylvester's first pairing with Porky Pig.
+Freleng's 1947 cartoon Tweetie Pie was the first pairing of Tweety Bird with Sylvester, and the Bob Clampett-directed Kitty Kornered (1946) was Sylvester's first pairing with Porky Pig.

 He also appears in a handful of cartoons with Elmer Fudd, such as a series of three cartoons underwritten by the Alfred P. Sloan Foundation extolling the American economic system.

 In the 1970s and 1980s, Sylvester appeared in various Warner Bros. television specials, and in the 1980s, he appeared in the feature-film compilations.